-Elementary Linear Algebra Course - Distance CalculusWhat is the difference between "Linear Algebra" and "Elementary Linear Algebra"?
+Elementary Linear Matrix Algebra Course - Distance CalculusWhat is the difference between "Linear Algebra" and "Elementary Linear Algebra"?

 When you see the term "Elementary" in the title, they are specifically talking about the sophomore-level Linear Algebra course commonly taken after Calculus II.